Lumos3D: A Single-Forward Framework for Low-Light 3D Scene Restoration: Methodology

 \subsubsection{Content-Level Feature Loss}

-The content loss encourages high-level semantic consistency between the restored image and the ground-truth normal-light reference.
-Specifically, we extract intermediate activations from a pretrained VGG~\cite{simonyan2014very} network and compute their $\ell_1$ difference:
+The content loss encourages high-level semantic consistency between the rendered multi-view images $I$ and the normal-light ground-truth $\hat{I}$.
+Specifically, we extract intermediate features from a pretrained VGG~\cite{simonyan2015very} network and compute their $\ell_1$ difference following,

-where $F^{(r)}_{i,p}$ and $F^{(c)}_{i,p}$ are the feature activations at spatial location $p$ in the $i$-th VGG layer of the restored and content images, respectively. $w^{(c)}_i$ are normalized layer weights satisfying $\sum_i w^{(c)}_i = 1$.
-This term preserves semantic integrity and illumination-insensitive content under low-light degradation.
+where $\hat{F}^{(v)}_{VGG}$ and $F^{(v)}_{VGG}$ represent the VGG feature vectors of the ground-truth and rendered images respectively; $\|\cdot\|_1$ measures the element-wise difference between the two features.